dealingwith/daniel-industries/_posts/2023-12-30-salesforce-slack-quintessential-enshittification.markdown

 20 GOTO 10
 ```

 <p class="postscript" markdown="1">Postscript: I just spent an inordinate amount of time figuring out which language to specify to get the code highlighter to pick up my [BASIC](https://en.wikipedia.org/wiki/BASIC) code.
-First, I had to learn that Jekyll (via Kramdown) could be configured to [use Rogue](https://kramdown.gettalong.org/syntax_highlighter/rouge.html), and apparently I already had Rogue installed by default.
-Then I had to go to the Rogue site and find `bbcbasic` in the drop-down, finding neither BASIC or [QBasic](https://en.wikipedia.org/wiki/QBasic), the first language I learned[^2] on my father's PC.</p>
+First, I had to learn that Jekyll (via Kramdown) could be configured to [use Rouge](https://kramdown.gettalong.org/syntax_highlighter/rouge.html), and apparently I already had Rouge installed by default.
+Then I had to go to the Rouge site and find `bbcbasic` in the drop-down, finding neither BASIC or [QBasic](https://en.wikipedia.org/wiki/QBasic), the first language I learned[^2] on my father's PC.</p>

 [^1]: The last company where I worked FT was a MS shop and used Teams, and I spent the majority of my time in the application.
 "300 papercuts a day" is a fairly apt description of the experience.